Table of Contents

 Is Delrin Stronger Than Nylon?

-Despite these similarities, nylon is generally stronger than Delrin.
+Despite these similarities, nylon is generally stronger than delrin.
 Extruded nylon has a tensile strength of 12,400 PSI and cast nylon has a tensile strength of between 10,000 and 13,500 PSI.
-In contrast, Delrin has a tensile strength of 10,000 PSI.
+In contrast, delrin has a tensile strength of 10,000 PSI.

 Is Delrin Stronger Than Aluminum?

-In purely technical terms, aluminum is far stronger than Delrin, but depending on the application, Delrin parts can substitute certain aluminum parts.
+In purely technical terms, aluminum is far stronger than delrin, but depending on the application, Delrin parts can substitute certain aluminum parts.

 What is the Strongest Type of Plastic?